iShqfty/SC.NET/README.md

 SC.NET is a C#-built, open-source SwimCloud data extraction tool designed for individual use.
 This project is dedicated to providing a powerful web scraping solution tailored specifically for SwimCloud (https://swimcloud.com/), enabling you to effortlessly extract comprehensive swim meet results, athlete profiles, and more.
 Dive into the world of swimming data with SC.NET, a robust and intuitive library crafted by a single developer.

+# Warning

+Essentially All Methods In This Library MUST BE AWAITED Because This Library Depends On Web Scraping To Get Results.

 # Docs

 Learn About The Full Library, How It Works & Some Examples To Help You Implement